 Are you craving a little of your favorite food from a Korean BBQ spot?
-Then try this dish it is super simple and really flavorful.
-It is best if you marinade overnight but at the very least marinate meat for an hour.
-The original recipe calls for two teaspoons of brown sugar in the marinade.
-I omitted but you can add if you like or use monk fruit sugar, brown sugar helps caramelize the meat.
-But it tastes just as good without it.
-I also added broccoli to complete the meal and add a little more nutrients and fiber.
+Then try this super simple and flavorful dish!
+It is best if you marinade the beef overnight, but at the very least marinate meat for an hour.
+I added broccoli to complete the meal and add a little more nutrients and fiber.
 I also used grass fed NY strip but any tender cut will do.
 Add some red peeper flakes for those of you that like to spice it up like me.

 14 oz thinly sliced NY strip

 1/2 medium carrot, peeled cut vertically and then cut on the diagonal

 1 Tbs coconut oil

 1/2 Tbs sesame seeds

 3 Tbs Tamari but coconut amino will work and less sodium than Tamari

 2 Tbs grated onion